Matt-Stammers/Django_Fundamentals/README.md

 Then by this point project I started playing around with forms and then, revisited the third project to try storing the input of the forms to the database and that worked fine.
 I also played around with adding fields to stop bots and ensure that the input was clean.

 Then on the fourth project I started exploring templating and then finally logins.
 Django is awesome!

+Then the 5th project covers more advanced templating.

+The 6th is all about user login forms and the logic behind them.